 For more photos and information about Prague, visit Part One of this post: A Walk Through Prague- The Old Town.

 Tips for Visiting Prague’s Lesser Town and Castle Quarter

-* Information was correct at the time of publishing but can change without notice.
+Information was updated January 2022, but can change without notice.
 Please confirm directly with the venues.

 Tours in Prague

 Here is a trusted site that has a large inventory of tours and tickets for activities in Prague.
 You can book everything from walking tours, river cruises, concerts, pub crawls, airport transfers, and day trips out of the city.

 Accommodations in Prague